Never use harsh chemical cleaners, acetone-based products or abrasive cleaners.

-For daily cleaning, simply dust the furniture with a duster or a soft, lint-free microfiber cloth.
-Use a clean cloth, which is slightly moistened only with water.
+For daily cleaning, it is sufficient to dust the furniture with a feather duster or a soft, lint-free microfiber cloth.
+Use a clean cloth that is slightly dampened with water only.

 For a more thorough cleaning, you can moisten the cloth with warm water and a little neutral soap.
-Don't forget to rinse it well.
+Do not forget to rinse it well.

 Protect them from moisture.
-Water and moisture also cause damage, so preserve them from these elements.
+Water and moisture also cause damage, so protect them from these elements.

 Avoid exposing them to direct sunlight.
-Heat can damage the surface of the furniture, spoil waxes and varnishes, in addition to eating its color and shine, among other harmful effects.
-This is why it is so important not to leave hot containers directly on the wood.
+The heat can damage the surface of the furniture, spoil waxes and varnishes, as well as eat away its color and shine, among other harmful effects.
+That is why it is so important not to leave hot containers directly on the wood.

 Watch out for stains.
 Don't forget to serve drinks and food on coasters and tablecloths, instead of placing it directly on the wood.

-Waxes build up on the surface and create a film that conceals natural beauty.
+Waxes accumulate on the surface and create a film that hides the natural beauty.

-Silicone cleaners create a charming, long-lasting shine, but they can seep into the furniture surface and make a barrier that does not accept stains or lacquers, avoiding any possibility of touching up the furniture in the future.
+Silicone cleaners create a lovely, long-lasting shine, but can seep into the surface of the furniture and make a barrier that will not accept stains or lacquers, preventing any possibility of touching up the furniture in the future.